divvi-xyz/divvi-mcp-server/README.md

 - **Blockchain library agnostic**: Supports viem, ethers, wagmi, and other Web3 libraries
 - **Non-prescriptive**: Provides guidance while letting AI agents use their own capabilities intelligently
 - **Future-proof**: Instructions adapt as the Divvi SDK evolves
+- **Extensible**: Designed to support additional Divvi ecosystem tools and functionality

 > **Technical Note**: This integration is implemented as an MCP "tool" rather than a "prompt" type.
 While the MCP specification includes a prompt type that would be more semantically appropriate for this use case, we chose the tool implementation for broader compatibility, as Cursor doesn't currently support MCP prompts.